Ghezzo/meganomi/README.md

 Settings are available using the button in the top right corner of the page

-Leave input empty to go back to default/
+Leave input empty to go back to default\

 Refresh page after saving